OldhamMade/oldhammade.github.io/_posts/2016-09-27-creating-docker-machine-with-fixed-ip.md

 To regenerate the certs, something docker would complain about if you ran `docker-machine env testy-mctestface`.

+Stop and start the machine one final time, and run `docker-machine ls` -- you should see your new machine listed, with it's correct IP, and there shouldn't be any errors in the far-right column.

 ***

 This trick will allow you to set up custom `/etc/hosts` entries for your machines without having to